sysprog21/simplefs/README.md

 The superblock is the first block of the partition (block 0).
 It contains the partition's metadata, such as the number of blocks, number of inodes, number of free inodes/blocks, ...

 ### Inode store
 Contains all the inodes of the partition.
 The maximum number of inodes is equal to the number of blocks of the partition.
-Each inode contains 72 B of data: standard data such as file size and number of used blocks, as well as a simplefs-specific union field contain `dir_block` and `ei_block`.
+Each inode contains 72 B of data: standard data such as file size and number of used blocks, as well as a simplefs-specific field `ei_block`.
 This block contains:
   - for a directory: the list of files in this directory.
 A directory can contain at most 40920 files, and filenames are limited to 255 characters to fit in a single block.
   ```
   inode